-A 12 Panel Drug Test can include a number of illicit drugs, but most will test for cocaine, marijuana, opiates, oxycodone, benzodiazepines, methamphetamine, amphetamine, amphetamine, methadone, suboxone, barbiturates, ecstasy and tricyclic antidepressants.
+A 12 Panel Drug Test can include a number of illicit drugs, but most will test for cocaine, marijuana, opiates, oxycodone, benzodiazepines, methamphetamine, amphetamine, methadone, suboxone, barbiturates, ecstasy and tricyclic antidepressants.
 Older configurations featured PCP instead of tricyclic antidepressants, and in the near future Fentanyl will likely replace one of the other strips.

 What does a 12 Panel Drug Test check for?